aoarutyunyan/gobble/README.md

 * Implemented to allow React Router to route page to required link without refreshing the browser

 Will be running on localhost:3000.

+### Frontend TODO:
+* Fix styling on home page
+* Fix routing on buttons
+* Register page started but working on design